Drama – LAMDA

 The London Academy of Music and Dramatic Art (LAMDA) examinations have been a consistently successful enrichment activity at Caterham School for many years.
 LAMDA is the UK’s largest Speech and Drama board and a nationally recognised qualification in communication and performance, which is why we feel they are an important element of a full education.

-- Designed to develop the skills necessary for effective communication of the written word.
-Developing a strong speaking voice and memory skills.
+Designed to develop the skills necessary for effective communication of novels and poetry.
+Develops a strong speaking voice and memory skills.
 Designed for individual candidates.

-LAMDA examinations are offered by LAMDA specialists offering individual, pair or small group weekly tuition.
+LAMDA lessons are taught by LAMDA specialists, some of whom are examiners as well, offering individual, paired or small group weekly tuition.
 LAMDA lessons last 40 minutes and are conducted on a weekly basis with an average of 10 lessons per term.
 Pupils in paired or group lessons will not necessarily take an exam together and teaching time is shared between the pupils.
-Rates for the academic year 2019 – 2020 are included in this letter.
+Rates for the academic year 2020 – 2021 are included in this letter.
 You will be invoiced termly by the school.

 Examinations are held within school at least twice a year.
 Pupils will be advised by their teacher about the best time to enter for an examination.
 Examination fees are in addition to timetabled lessons and will correspond to the grade being taken and will be billed by the school once a pupil has been entered.
 These are listed in full on the LAMDA website.
 Once a pupil has been entered for an examination, LAMDA will charge the examination fee and any withdrawals will not be entitled to a refund.
 If a pupil is ill on the day of the examination, LAMDA will provide a Transfer Credit Voucher for half the amount of the exam to be used to retake the exam.